 The surgery for rectal cancer is more challenging than the one for colon cancer.
-Particularly lower rectal cancer when cancer is close to the anus or anal sphincter, multidisciplinary treatment team leading by a specially trained colorectal surgeon has been proven as the most appropriate approach to achieve the best possible outcomes.
+Particularly lower rectal cancer when cancer is close to the anus or anal sphincter, multidisciplinary treatment team leading by a specially trained colorectal surgeon like Prof. Art Hiranyakas, MD., PhD., has been proven as the most appropriate approach to achieve the best possible outcomes.
 Anal sphincter is a round group of muscles wrapping around the anus.
 It functions as to generate the perfect bowel control.
 Traditional surgery for the patient who has rectal tumor/growth in close proximity with the anal sphincters may require the removal of anal sphincters.
 The patient would have stoma opening on the abdominal wall for life.
 The stoma is covered by pouch that will collect the stool from the bowel.
 The patient will need to empty the pouch from time to time.

 Patient who has rectal cancer next to the anal sphincters may require a trailer surgical plan in order to achieve both the complete removal of the cancer and anal sphincter preservation.
 The surgical treatment options for rectal cancer includes